Kyle Quayle, prisoner mistakenly released from NSW jail, arrested in Newcastle

 Kyle Quayle, 35, was wrongly released from a correctional centre.
 Credit: NSW Police, AAP

-Kyle Quayle, 35, was wrongly released from a correctional centre on Tuesday, where he had been serving a sentence for stealing and assault-related offences.
+Kyle Quayle, 35, was wrongly released from a correctional centre in Grafton on Tuesday, where he had been serving a sentence for stealing and assault-related offences.

-NSW Police have released an image of Quayle, who is wanted on an unlawfully at large warrant.
+NSW Police released an image of Quayle after he was identified as wanted on an unlawfully at large warrant.

 Sign up to The Nightly's newsletters.